kiernans/dev-connector/README.md

 ### Test production before deploy

-After running a build in the client, cd into the root of the project.
+After running a build in the client, cd into the root of the project and run...
-And run...

 Linux/Unix